Indian & Burmese Star Tortoises

 - for diet details, read the Star tortoise diet and prepared foods pages

-- calcium powder - from daily to 1-2x/week
+- calcium powder use varies among keepers from daily to 1-2x / week

 - growing babies and egg laying females need more frequent supplementation

-- no vitamin D3 supplementation necessary if kept outdoors much of the time
+- be careful with vitamin D3, overdose is toxic, no vitamin D3 supplementation necessary if kept outdoors with free access to the sun much of the time

 - for more info, read the supplements page

-- keep a drinking water bowl in the enclosure
+- ALWAYS keep a drinking water bowl in the enclosure

 - the water dish should be non-slippery and very shallow for youngsters so that they can climb in and out of it easily